Richard Albert Canfield: Biography

 Canfield's friend and fellow businessman, Charles Lang Freer, introduced Canfield to James Abbott McNeill Whistler in 1899.
 As a personal friend and patron of Whistler's, Canfield possessed the second largest and most important Whistler collection in the world prior to his death.
 A few months before his death, he sold his collection of etchings, lithographs, drawings and paintings by Whistler to the American art dealer Roland F. Knoedler for $300,000.
 Three of Canfield's Whistler paintings hang in the Frick Museum in New York City.
 Canfield came to own a number of paintings by Whistler.
-In May 1901 Canfield commissioned a portrait from Whistler W. He started to pose for Portrait of Richard A. Canfield (YMSM 547) in March 1902.
+In May 1901 Canfield commissioned a portrait from Whistler.
+He started to pose for Portrait of Richard A. Canfield (YMSM 547) in March 1902.
 According to Alexander Gardiner, Canfield returned to Europe to sit for Whistler at the New Year in 1903, and sat every day until 16 May 1903.
 However, Whistler was ill and frail at this time and the work was his last completed portrait.
 The deceptive air of respectability that the portrait gave Canfield caused Whistler to call it 'His Reverence'.
 The two men were in correspondence from 1901 until Whistler's death.

 Canfield advised his friend Charles Freer with the donation of Freer's extensive art collection to the Smithsonian Institution for the Freer Gallery of Art in 1906.
 The famous Whistler collection of Canfield's was the second largest in the country and sold to M. Knoedler Co. in 1914 - 34 of Canfield's Whistlers - oils, water colors, pastels, pen and ink and pencil drawings - but not the portrait of Richard himself.
 Whistler and Richard were very close friends.
-Whistler's last work was of Canfield whom he called teasingly,"His Reverence".
+Whistler's last work was of Canfield whom he called teasingly, "His Reverence".

-Canfield was a heavy drinker and overweight.
-However, he was also a man of culture with refined tastes in art.
+Canfield was a man of culture with refined tastes in art.
 He owned early American and Chippendale furniture, tapestries, Chinese porcelain and Barye bronzes.
-He was additionally known to be very witty.
+He was known to be witty.
+He was a heavy drinker and overweight.

-In his later years, Canfield owned and operated the Union Stopper Company, manufacturing stoppers for whiskey bottles, which turned into a successful glass making business, Beaumont Glass Company in Morgantown, West Virginia.
+In his later years, Canfield owned and operated the Union Stopper Company, manufacturing stoppers for whiskey bottles, which turned into a successful glass-making business, Beaumont Glass Company in Morgantown, West Virginia.

-In December 1914, he was seriously injured in a New York City Subway station on 14th Street and, later that night, died from a fractured skull sustained in the fall.
-After his death on December 11, he was cremated and his ashes brought back to New Bedford and was interred in the family plot in the Old Section of Oak Grove Cemetery in New Bedford.
+In December 1914, he was seriously injured in a fall at the New York City Subway station on 14th Street.
+He died later that night from a fractured skull sustained in the fall.
+After his death on December 11, he was cremated and his ashes brought back to New Bedford, where they were interred in the family plot in the Old Section of Oak Grove Cemetery in New Bedford.

-After Canfield's untimely death in 1914, Genevieve and their children, Grace and Howland, lived comfortably on the fashionable East Side of Providence, through the benefit of her late husband's will.
-Canfield's only living descendant is his grandson Martin E. Hannon, Jr.'s daughter, Genevieve Louise Canfield Hannon.